 This course covers newspaper and magazine photography through realistic assignments, critiques, and reference to accepted practices.
 The work of prominent photojournalists is viewed and discussed.
 Photographic projects are required, including a photo essay, to demonstrate skill in documenting a subject through photography.
 Prerequisites: PT101 Photography 1.

-This course is a continuation of PT207 Digital Photography 1, covering advanced imaging techniques to create digital images.
-It emphasizes working with software programs, and develops advanced skills in the use of computer-based imagery and digital media.
+This course covers advanced imaging techniques to create digital images for printing purposes.
+Students work with software programs and develop advanced skills in the use of computer-based imagery and digital media.
 It strikes a balance between the stimulation of creativity and the acquisition of technical knowledge.
-Prerequisite: PT207 Digital Photography Practice.
+Prerequisite: PT208 Digital Photography 2: Compositing

 This course is focused on helping students develop a professional approach to the industry.
 Projects are customized by inclination and requirements, and a personal direction is encouraged.
 Key aspects of entering the field, such as portfolio presentation and personal marketing are addressed.
 Emphasis is placed on refining the student’s portfolio and credentials so that they can confidently take the next step In their personal plans for joining the professional photography industry.
 Prerequisites: PT104 Studio Techniques and PT202 Advanced Darkroom Techniques.